uport-project/uport-connect/docs/guides/usage.md

 const requestToken = `eyJ0eXAiOiJKV1QiLCJhbGciOiJ....`
 const reqID = 'myRequestID'

-// Opens request URL witch will prompt user to open uPort mobile client. connect.request(requestToken, reqId, {redirectUrl: 'http://myurl.com/handle', type: 'redirect'})
+// Opens request URL which will prompt user to open uPort mobile client. connect.request(requestToken, reqId, {redirectUrl: 'http://otherapppage.com/page', type: 'redirect'})

 // Code now in 'http://otherapppage.com/page'
 connect.onResponse(reqId).then(res => {
   const response = res.payload
   // The response is available here since you told the mobile uPort client to return it here.
-  // This block of code may be loaded on both desktop and mobile clients you will want a branch of code to handle both
+  // This block of code may be loaded on both desktop and mobile clients;
+  // you will want a branch of code to handle both.
+  // e.g.
-  // e.g., if (payload.res) { //Was returned from mobile } else { //Was on desktop and posted to your server, now handle it }
+  // if (payload.res) {
+  //   // Was returned from mobile
+  // } else {
+  //   // Was on desktop and posted to your server, now handle it
+  // }
 })
 ```